Here is an interesting and insightful article on 'Money for Nothing' by David Loy written in 2003. How would a Buddhist system of 'money' look like?

 Joel Magnuson, Author and economics Professor at Portland Community College offers alternative to mainstream economics in his 2008 book Mindful Economics and 2017 book From Greed to Wellbeing: A Buddhist Approach to Resolving Our Economic and Financial Crises.

-According to Clair Brown, author and Professor at UC Berkley of Buddhist Economics: An Enlightened approach to Dismal Science in 2017:
+According to Clair Brown, Professor at UC Berkley and Author of Buddhist Economics: An Enlightened approach to Dismal Science in 2017: